abdolence/circe-tagged-adt-codec/README.md

 This library provides an efficient, type safe and macro based ADT to JSON encoder/decoder for circe with configurable JSON type field mappings.

+**Because in Scala 3 meta-programming is completely different, this codec was completely revamped for Scala 3, and it lives in a separate repository [here.](https://github.com/abdolence/circe-tagged-adt-codec-scala3)**

 When you have ADTs (as trait and case classes) defined like this
 ```scala
 sealed trait TestEvent